storacha/w3filecoin-infra/docs/architecture.md

 ![Pipeline processes](./processes.svg)

-The w3filecoin pipeline is modeled into 4 different SST Stacks that will have their infrastructure provisioned in AWS via AWS CloudFormation.
+The w3filecoin pipeline is modeled into 3 different SST Stacks that will have their infrastructure provisioned in AWS via AWS CloudFormation.
 These are:

 - API Stack
-- Consumer Stack
 - DB Stack
 - Processor Stack